RuthOlasupo/Food-Drive-App/README.md

 3. **Exploratory Data Analysis (EDA)**:
    - Insights into donation patterns and route performance.
 4. **Model Development**:
-   - Regression models for bag prediction and route time optimization.
+   - Regression models for bag prediction.
 5. **Model Deployment**:
    - Hosted on Streamlit for user interaction and visualization.